pnb/IS-452-Spring2019/syllabus.md

 * Regular class times:
   * Live session attendance is a requirement for all enrolled students.
 Sessions will be recorded and available across all sections.
-  * AO: 6:00 - 8:00pm Tuesdays online in BBC (a guest link will be made available for A and B sections)
+  * 9:00am - 11:00am Wednesdays in Information Sciences room 126
-  * (Optional) Lab/office hours open to AO:  8:00-9:00pm in out BBC classroom, directly following class.
+  * (Optional) Lab/office hours:  11:00am - 12:00pm in our classroom, directly following class.
 This hour will be used for traditional office hours and optional lab time.
-All students are welcome to remain or join us in the online class room and stay there while they work on the homework, and ask questions or have discussions with the other students and the instructor in the room.
-I will sometimes depart early if everyone leaves and I have transit issues, so if you plan to arrive after 8pm please email me so I know to stay.
-* Make an appointment to meet with me:
+* Make an appointment to meet:
   * Appointment booking information is in the class moodle.

 ## Required textbooks